watsonyanghx/GAN_Lib_Tensorflow/SNGAN/README.md

 The pretrained model can be downloaded [here](https://www.dropbox.com/sh/ce5nlk0v0tgq0ah/AABEvy3T2X1WFkYqCV5ze59ga?dl=0).

-You can use the pretrained model to generate images, or you can use this as initialization to continue training (training from start can be slow).
+You can use the pretrained model to generate images, or you can use this as an initialization to continue training (training from start can be slow, about 2 days on single 1080Ti).

 ### Other issue

-Since this is **Conditional** generation, the label information is introdeced by [Conditional Batch Normalization]() in `Generator` and concatenating label information with intermediate feature map in `Discriminator` (See [code](https://github.com/watsonyanghx/GAN_Lib_Tensorflow/blob/master/SNGAN/gan_cifar_resnet.py#L283) in `Discriminator` for clarification).
+Since this is **Conditional** generation, the label information is introdeced by [Conditional Batch Normalization](https://openreview.net/forum?id=BJO-BuT1g) in `Generator` and concatenating label information with intermediate feature map in `Discriminator` (See [code](https://github.com/watsonyanghx/GAN_Lib_Tensorflow/blob/master/SNGAN/gan_cifar_resnet.py#L283) in `Discriminator` for clarification).

 I have tried concatenating label information with noise `z` in `Generator`, but the result is not good, see bellow for more details:

 - `Concatenate label information in G + Conditional Batch Norm in G` : use small learning rate (e.g. 0.0001) can convergece, but become slow.

-- `Concatenate label information in G + Batch Norm in G` : replace [Conditional Batch Normalization]() with [Batch Normalization](http://proceedings.mlr.press/v37/ioffe15.pdf), the training is similar with above.
+- `Concatenate label information in G + Batch Norm in G` : replace [Conditional Batch Normalization](https://openreview.net/forum?id=BJO-BuT1g) with [Batch Normalization](http://proceedings.mlr.press/v37/ioffe15.pdf), the training is similar with above.

 I didn't tune hyperparameters, so the results may get better than I tried, with hyperparameter set properly.